SPOTTING BETA IN THE MEDIA

 (Or: Does VHS get equal coverage?)

 It doesn't happen a lot but the interesting thing is that it happens at all.
 Why does the Betamax and Beta tapes show up from time to time in movies and the media?
 They aren't put their by accident.
 Maybe it is done to reference a technology for a bygone era.
 Maybe it to place a time stamp on the subject being presented, because Betamax is a part of history.
 It was a sensation when it was introduced back in 1975 because it allowed John Q. Public the luxury of recording off-the-air programming and playing it back at a later date.
 No longer was the TV viewer a slave to the network programming.
 One of Sony's early visions for Betamax to eliminate the expensive and inconvenient chemical processing required to make home movies.
 Their Portable Beta recorders and cameras, and later their Betamovie, made movie making simple and easy for the average consumer.
 Instant movies, instant playback, it was a terrific breakthrough.
 When Hollywood started renting their movies the "Video Revolution" began.
 Home video became a lot bigger than Sony could have ever imagined.
 VCRs became a commodity.
 So it stands to reason that anytime Hollywood or the news media wants to make a statement about those early days of video recording, Betamax expresses it best.
 Here are some Hollywood movies where Betamax has made an appearance, with a link that opens to show a relevant scene:

-There are have got to be other appearances out there.
-Do you have some to add to the list?
+There are other appearances out there.
+Do you know of one to add to the list?

 WHERE DOES THIS CARD GO?